Share the story of what Open Access means to you

 University of Michigan needs your feedback to better understand how readers are using openly available ebooks.
 You can help by taking a short, privacy-friendly survey.

-The Frontier of Loyalty: Political Exiles in the Age of the Nation-StateYossi Shain 2005
+The Frontier of Loyalty: Political Exiles in the Age of the Nation-StateYossi Shain 2005, New Edition

 "In a world increasingly shaped by transnational organizations and processes, this is a timely and welcome subject, and Yossi Shain provides an informative overview."

 --Rogers Brubaker, Harvard University, in The American Journal of Sociology

 "Mr. Shain is at his best stitching together information that hitherto had not been systematically related to analytical themes. . . .
 A major contribution to understanding the patterns and complexities of the politics of those at home abroad."